rensyphon/Team-Profile-Gen/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+This project creates a command line application that prompts the user for employee information, then generates an HTML file displaying that information in card form.
+It is written in Javascript, with some HTML and CSS.
+It utilizes requires Inquirer and Jest for testing.

 ## Installation

-After downloading the repository and opening in a code editor, type `npm i` to install necessary packages.
+After downloading the repository from [Github](https://github.com/rensyphon/Team-Profile-Gen) and opening in a code editor, type `npm i` to install necessary packages.
 After this, type `node index.js` to run the program.

 ## Usage